OpenLHS/PDRO/README.md

 # PDRO
-The prescription of Drugs Ontology
+The Prescription of Drugs Ontology